Updated: December 29, 2025

 At-Home Dental Care

-Our veterinarians do not typically recommend dental treats or water additives as a substitute for brushing.
+Our veterinarians recommend dental treats or water additives that have the VOHC seal of approval, such as Tropiclean Fresh Breath Water Additive or Greenies.
 Special diets may sometimes be recommended to support your pet’s oral health.
-Regular wellness visits will help us monitor your pet’s teeth and determine when their next COHAT is needed.
+Regular wellness visits will help us monitor your pet’s teeth and determine when/if their next COHAT is needed.

 A Healthy Smile = A Happy Pet!

-Ready to learn more or schedule your pet’s COHAT?
-Call us today at 508-588-5661 to book an appointment with our expert veterinary team!
+Want to learn more about what to expect during your pet's dental cleaning?
+Call us today at 508-588-5661, and press 2 to speak with our expert veterinary team!